marklister/overlayRoot/README.md

 #### Disable overlayRoot entirely

-* To disable rootOverlay you can jumper the pin specified in the .conf file (default gpio 4) to ground.
+* To disable overlayRoot you can jumper the pin specified in the .conf file (default gpio 4) to ground.

 * Alternatively edit your
 `cmdline.txt` file and place `init=/sbin/overlayRoot.sh` on a separate line.